 Anywhere in Illinois, where a person works or relaxes, including your yard or property.

-The location where the tick was found is important to I-TICK!
+The location where the tick was found is critical to I-TICK!
 We require at least the county of collection to include the data in our research.
 Please submit location and date with any frozen tick.
 If you use the Tick App, you can enable the location function on your smart phone if you are comfortable doing so.
 If not, there is a place in the Tick App to manually record location.
 Please provide at least the county, but even better, a more exact location such as the city or state park.
+(The information provided by volunteers is more valuable when a precise location is provided instead of just the county where a tick was found).
 All data are always kept confidential.

 What will it cost me to participate?